ilri/dspace-statistics-api/README.md

   - GET `/items` — return views and downloads for all items that Solr knows about¹.
 Accepts `limit` and `page` query parameters for pagination of results (`limit` must be an integer between 1 and 100, and `page` must be an integer greater than or equal to 0).
   - POST `/items` — return views and downloads for an arbitrary list of items with an optional date range.
 Accepts `limit`, `page`, `dateFrom`, and `dateTo` parameters².
   - GET `/item/id` — return views and downloads for a single item (`id` must be a UUID).
 Returns HTTP 404 if an item id is not found.
+  - GET `/communities` — return views and downloads for all communities that Solr knows about¹.
+Accepts `limit` and `page` query parameters for pagination of results (`limit` must be an integer between 1 and 100, and `page` must be an integer greater than or equal to 0).
+  - POST `/communities` — return views and downloads for an arbitrary list of communities with an optional date range.
+Accepts `limit`, `page`, `dateFrom`, and `dateTo` parameters².
+  - GET `/community/id` — return views and downloads for a single community (`id` must be a UUID).
+Returns HTTP 404 if a community id is not found.
+  - GET `/collections` — return views and downloads for all collections that Solr knows about¹.
+Accepts `limit` and `page` query parameters for pagination of results (`limit` must be an integer between 1 and 100, and `page` must be an integer greater than or equal to 0).
+  - POST `/collections` — return views and downloads for an arbitrary list of collections with an optional date range.
+Accepts `limit`, `page`, `dateFrom`, and `dateTo` parameters².
+  - GET `/collection/id` — return views and downloads for a single collection (`id` must be a UUID).
+Returns HTTP 404 if an collection id is not found.

-The item id is the *internal* UUID for an item.
+The id is the *internal* UUID for an item, community, or collection.
 You can get these from the standard DSpace REST API.

-¹ We are querying the Solr statistics core, which technically only knows about items that have either views or downloads.
-If an item is not present here you can assume it has zero views and zero downloads, but not necessarily that it does not exist in the repository.
+¹ We are querying the Solr statistics core, which technically only knows about items, communities, or collections that have either views or downloads.
+If an item, community, or collection is not present here you can assume it has zero views and zero downloads, but not necessarily that it does not exist in the repository.

-² POST requests to `/items` should be in JSON format with the following parameters:
+² POST requests to `/items`, `/communities`, and `/collections` should be in JSON format with the following parameters (substitute the "items" list for communities or collections accordingly):

 ```
 {